manpagez: man pages & more

 Only calculate statistics for use by the optimizer (no vacuum),

 like --analyze-only.
-Run several (currently three) stages of
+Run three stages of analyze; the first stage

-This option is useful to analyze a database that was newly
+This option is only useful to analyze a database that currently has

 populated from a restored dump or by pg_upgrade.
-This option will
+Be aware that

 -?